 What does “church” mean to you?
 Is it defined by a location, a type of building, or a certain time?
 Jesus and the writers of the New Testament didn’t specify any of these things because church isn’t about when and where but about WHO.
 The church isn’t a building we come to once a week.
 The church is all people who have been saved through faith in Jesus Christ.

-This Week’s Finish Line: Know What You Believe about The Church
+This Week’s Finish Line: We Believe - The Church

-Paul and New Testament writers didn’t tell us what kind of songs to sing, if the building should have chairs or pews or what kind of coffee to serve Sunday morning.
-However, they were specific in the purpose of the church.
-The church is to share the hope of the world with our mouth, hands and feet.
-God has given us all specific gifts to use in sharing the Gospel and caring for the world around us.
-It’s also important that we gather as a local church body so we can learn, love and encourage other believers where we live.
+Paul and other New Testament writers didn’t tell us what kind of songs to sing, if the building should have chairs or pews, or what kind of coffee to serve Sunday morning.
+God did use them to tell us that it is important that we gather as a local church body so we can encourage, serve, and learn with other believers where we live.
+They were specific in the purpose of the church.
+The church is to share the hope of the world with our words and actions.
+God has given us specific gifts we can use to share the gospel and care for the world around us.
 God doesn’t expect or even want us to do it alone.
 It’s when we all work together as the body of Christ that He is most glorified.

-- Read Romans 12:4-18What gifts has God given you?
-How can you use them to share the hope of the world with your mouth, hands and feet?
+- Read Colossians 3:16-17.
+How can you use your words and actions this week to share the hope of the world with others?

 Bring it Home Conversations & Activities:

-As you are at the dinner table pull out the handout all the kids got this week with the questions, answers and verses that teach what we believe about the church.
-Ask them what they think of when they hear the word, “church.”
+As you are at the dinner table pull out the handout the elementary kids received this week with the questions, answers, and verses that teach what we believe about the church.
+Ask your kids what they think of when they hear the word, “church.”
 What do they think the purpose of the church is?
 Is it important?
 Remind them that church isn’t the building we go to, but is the people who are saved by faith through Jesus Christ.
-Talk through each of the answers and, if you want a challenge, work together as a family to memorize the verses that go along with each question.